 Put That Phone Away!

-By this point, most of us have heard the jazz about how the blue light of our electronics affects our ability to go to sleep.
-But, there’s much more to it.
+By this point, most of us have heard the jazz about how our electronics’ blue light affects our ability to go to sleep.
+But, there’s much more to it than that.
 Let’s go back to the scenario we opened with.
-After five minutes or so without being able to go back to sleep, what are you going to reach for?
-Probably the smart phone that’s sitting next to your bed.
-That’s a bad choice my friend- it will most certainly seal the deal on your less than restful night’s sleep.
+After five minutes or so without being able to drift back to sleep, what are you going to reach for?
+Probably the smartphone that’s sitting next to your bed.
+And, that’s a bad choice, my friend- it will most certainly seal the deal on your less than restful night.

 Do yourself a favor, keep that phone outside your bedroom!